moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/faq/general.md

 Is the cloud is secure for my applications and data ?

-How adapts Scaleway with my on-site infrastructure (hybrid cloud) ?

 What types of use are recommended ?

 Who are your customers ?